-Most importantly, Austria has acceded to the New York Convention, which governs the recognition and enforcement of foreign arbitral awards.
-In 1964, the European Convention on International Commercial Arbitration (the European Convention) entered into force for Austria; Article IX thereof governs the recognition and enforcement of arbitral awards.
+Most importantly, Austria has acceded to the New York Convention (the Convention), which governs the recognition and enforcement of foreign arbitral awards.
+In 1964, the European Convention on International Commercial Arbitration entered into force for Austria.
+Article IX of this treaty governs the recognition and enforcement of arbitral awards.

-Austria has also ratified the ICSID Convention of 1965; Article 53 et seq. thereof govern the recognition and enforcement of awards rendered under this Convention.
+Austria has also ratified the ICSID Convention of 1965.
+Articles 53 et seqq thereof govern the recognition and enforcement of awards rendered under this convention.

-Besides the above-mentioned multilateral treaties, Austria has concluded and ratified or succeeded to bilateral agreements with Belgium, Croatia, Kosovo, Liechtenstein, North Macedonia, Montenegro, Serbia, Slovenia and Switzerland, which provide for the reciprocal recognition and enforcement of arbitral awards.
+Besides the multilateral treaties mentioned above, Austria has concluded and ratified or succeeded to bilateral agreements with various states, including Belgium, Croatia, Kosovo, Liechtenstein, North Macedonia, Montenegro, Serbia, Slovenia and Switzerland, which provide for the reciprocal recognition and enforcement of arbitral awards.

 Importantly, many treaties may apply to one and the same arbitral award.
-If this is the case, a court may only refuse enforcement if all conditions in all the applicable treaties are fulfilled.
+Where this is the case, a court may only refuse enforcement if the award fails to meet the conditions of all the applicable treaties.